Sharing A House - Making It Work

 Include all your housemates in key decisions that affect everyone in the house, especially if money is involved.
 This includes, whether to renew the tenancy or give notice, whether to get a cleaner, gardening costs, when non-housemates can stay and for how long.

-Be a good housemate
+Being a good housemate